 This is how Android Enterprise works for Employee-Owned Devices (BYOD)

 - A device is supposed to be configured with two separate profiles – one for personal use and the other for professional purpose.
 The work profile will contain corporate content and business apps with a badge of a briefcase to differentiate them from personal apps.
-This separation can be applied while enrolling the device in an MDM software with the help of an EMM vendor who takes care of the technical details like security, user management, containerization, etc.
+This separation can be applied while enrolling the device in an Android Device Management software with the help of an EMM vendor who takes care of the technical details like security, user management, containerization, etc.

 - The EMM vendor can apply policies to keep the enterprise data within the work profile secure and separate from the personal profile and data.
 Having complete control over the work profile, the IT admin can install/uninstall/manage business apps, content, credentials and can enforce dynamic policies, disable certain functionalities, manage password policies and separate lock screens within the work profile to avoid any sort of data leakage.